-Source: OECD Pension Markets in Focus (2018) for Norminal Returns; OECD Pension Indicators database (Accessed on 1 July 2019) for charges; Eurostat; OEE calculation; Nominal return after investment management costs
+Source: OECD Pension Markets in Focus (2019) for Norminal Returns; OECD Pension Indicators database (Accessed on 12 July 2020) for charges; Eurostat; OEE calculation.

 To simulate the impact of taxation on the real return of Pensionskassen and pension funds, the average income tax rate for retirees (18%) has been applied to the 70% of the pay-outs that were subject to deferred taxation in the year of 2015.